Updated July 2026 · Reviewed by a Form 5472 specialist

 The penalty is not always final.
 Section 6038A(d)(3) provides that the penalty does not apply if the failure to file was due to reasonable cause and not willful neglect.
 In practice, the way relief is requested is by filing the delinquent Form 5472 (with its pro forma Form 1120) and attaching a written statement explaining why the form was not filed on time and why the founder acted in good faith.
 The IRS evaluates each request on its facts.

 It is important to understand what reasonable cause is — and is not.
-Reasonable cause generally means circumstances beyond the taxpayer’s control or a good-faith effort to comply despite an honest misunderstanding.
-Importantly, the First-Time Abatement (FTA) program that covers some other penalties does not apply to the Form 5472 penalty, so reasonable cause is the principal avenue of relief.
-Whether any particular set of facts meets that standard is a determination only the IRS can make.
+Reasonable cause generally means circumstances beyond the taxpayer’s control or a good-faith effort to comply despite an honest misunderstanding, evaluated under the international-penalty procedures in IRM 20.1.9 and the reasonable-cause standards in IRM 20.1.1.3.2.
+Importantly, the First-Time Abatement (FTA) program that covers some other penalties does notapply to the Form 5472 penalty, so reasonable cause is the principal avenue of relief.

 Filing the missing forms voluntarily — before the IRS contacts you — is generally viewed more favorably than waiting to be caught.
 Voluntary, prompt filing with a clear reasonable-cause statement is the conventional approach to delinquent Form 5472 filings.
 It also immediately stops the continuation penalty and starts the statute-of-limitations clock under section 6501(c)(8).
 This page describes abatement neutrally; whether to pursue it, and how, is a decision for the founder and, where appropriate, a credentialed adviser.
+To be clear about our role: form5472.tax prepares and files Form 5472, including catch-up filings for missed years, but does not provide penalty-abatement services or represent clients before the IRS — that requires a licensed CPA, EA, or attorney.

 Filing stops the penalty from growing.
 The continuation penalty of $25,000 per 30 days accrues only while the form is unfiled, so filing a late or catch-up return immediately halts further accrual and starts the limitations clock under section 6501(c)(8).